pagkly/Zed/Investopedia3/Yellow Knight Definition.md

 ### White Knights

-The opposite of black knights, [white knights](https://www.investopedia.com/terms/w/whiteknight.asp) are the friendly forces tasked with rescuing the target from the clutches of another prospective buyer with intentions to bleed it dry to make a quick [profit](https://www.investopedia.com/terms/p/profit.asp).
+The opposite of black knights, [[white knights]](https://www.investopedia.com/terms/w/whiteknight.asp) are the friendly forces tasked with rescuing the target from the clutches of another prospective buyer with intentions to bleed it dry to make a quick [[profit]](https://www.investopedia.com/terms/p/profit.asp).

 Often, company officials will seek out a white knight to preserve its core business or to negotiate better takeover terms.
-The white knight might agree to play this role in exchange for some incentives, such as paying a smaller [premium](https://www.investopedia.com/terms/a/at-a-premium.asp) to take control than otherwise would be required under competitive bid conditions.
+The white knight might agree to play this role in exchange for some incentives, such as paying a smaller [[premium]](https://www.investopedia.com/terms/a/at-a-premium.asp) to take control than otherwise would be required under competitive bid conditions.

 ### Grey Knights